hrishita31/file_app/README.md

 -the service contains the main business logic
--the infra contains the code for connection to redis -the docker compose file contains the file for hosting redis via docker
+-the infra contains the code for connection to redis -the docker compose file contains the file for hosting redis via docker -used cors middleware for cross origin of the ports of backend(:1323) and frontend(:5000)

 2)frontend:
 done using the npm framework of 'react+vite'